 Ami reached out and pressed a hand under his chin to close his mouth.

 He was once more at a loss for words.

 "Welcome back Ami." came from the Senshi of Time.

 "No, my mother can still call me that, but I would like everyone else to call me Nabiki."

 "Because much of me is her now.
 Because it is appropriate to honor her memory."

 Kasumi unconsciously nodded.
 She walked over to the girl who called herself with her sister's name and reached her arms around her.
 "I'm glad your okay imouto-chan."

 "Me too nee-san.
 Me too."

 Nabiki gently broke from her sister's hug and walked over to Ranma who still seemed to be a bit lost in his own thoughts.
-She reached her arms around him and proceeded to give a very un Nabiki like hug to the pigtailed boy.
+She reached her arms around him and proceeded to give a very un-Nabiki like hug to the pigtailed boy.
 "Thank you Ranma."
-Tears of happiness streamed down her face as she remembered the hours, the days, he sat by her side tirelessly trying to help her.
+Tears of happiness streamed down her face as she remembered the hours and the days he sat by her side tirelessly trying to help her.
 "We have much to do."
 Ranma barely heard the words spoken as quietly as they were with her face embedded into his chest, but he nevertheless nodded.
 She sniffed and said, "But first we need a bath."